Travel

 What is it like being on safari?

-What type of safaris are available?
+What types of safaris are available?

 Where should you go?